-5.1 TREASURY MANAGEMENT POLICY STATEMENT FOR 2021/22 TO 2023/24 Aberdeen City Council will adopt the CIPFA Treasury Management in the Public Services Code of Practice.
+5.1 TREASURY MANAGEMENT POLICY STATEMENT FOR 2023/24 TO 2025/26 Aberdeen City Council will adopt the CIPFA Treasury Management in the Public Services Code of Practice.
 The Council will also have regard to the Local Government Investment (Scotland) Regulations 2010.

-The Council defines its treasury management activities as: The management of the organisation's investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.
+The Council defines its treasury management activities as:

+The management of the organisation's borrowings, investments and cash flows, including its banking, money market and capital market transactions, the effective control of the risks associated with those activities, and the pursuit of optimum performance consistent with those risks.

 The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
-Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation.
+Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organization and any financial instruments entered into to manage these risks.